Picovoice/tts-latency-benchmark/README.md

 as well as the generation speed of the LLM.
 In order to measure the `FTTS` metric, it is important to keep the LLM behavior constant across all experiments.

-We believe the `FTTS` metric is the most appropriate wasy to measure the response time of a TTS engine in the context of voice assistants.
+We believe the `FTTS` metric is the most appropriate way to measure the response time of a TTS engine in the context of voice assistants.
 This is because it gets closest to the behavior of humans, who can start reading a response as soon as the first token appears.